msrivastav13/mo-dx-plugin/README.md

 ### Important Note When Using these Commands With Non-Scratch Org

-**These commands do not maintain history and files are overriden on server .Make sure you have source control for the project setup so you do not loose anything**
+**These commands do not maintain history and files are overriden on server .Make sure you have source control for the project setup so you can recover code if you accidently overwrite anything**